Early Years

 Beckfoot Heaton Early Years Curriculum

-Our Early Years curriculum has been carefully designed to engage and challenge children from 2-5 years old, encouraging children to explore, play and critically think.
-Providing them with the solid foundations for a great life.
+Our Early Years Curriculum has been carefully designed to inspire, engage and challenge children from the age of two to five.
+Through meaningful learning experiences, we encourage children to explore, play, question and think critically, providing them with the strong foundations they need for lifelong learning and a great life.

 How we support children with SEND in early years